Yuan Mei

-Yuan Mei (袁枚 (Yuán Méi); 1716–1797) was a Chinese painter and poet of the Qing Dynasty.
+Yuan Mei (袁枚 (Yuán Méi); 1716–1797) was a Chinese poet of the Qing dynasty.
 He was often mentioned with Ji Yun as the "Nan Yuan Bei Ji" (南袁北紀 (Yuan of the south and Ji of the north, nányuán běijì)).

 Biography

 Early life

 Yuan Mei was born in Qiantang (錢塘, in modern Hangzhou), Zhejiang province, to a cultured family who had never before attained high office.
 He achieved the degree of jinshi in 1739 at the young age of 23 and was immediately appointed to the Hanlin Academy (翰林院).
-Then, from 1742 to 1748, Yuan Mei served as a magistrate in four different provinces in Jiangsu.
+Then, from 1742 to 1748, Yuan Mei served as a magistrate in four different locations in Jiangsu.
 However, in 1748, shortly after being assigned to administer part of Nanjing, he resigned his post and returned to his hometown to pursue his literary interest.

 Literary career

 In the decades before his death, Yuan Mei produced a large body of poetry, essays and paintings.
 His works reflected his interest in Chan Buddhism and the supernatural, at the expense of Daoism and institutional Buddhism - both of which he rejected.
 Yuan is most famous for his poetry, which has been described as possessing "unusually clear and elegant language".
 His views on poetry as expressed in the Suíyuán Shīhuà (隨園詩話) stressed the importance of personal feeling and technical perfection.
 In his later years, Yuan Mei came to be called "Mister Suiyuan" (隨園先生 (suíyuán xiānsheng)).
-Among his other collected works are treatises on passing the imperial examinations and food.
+Among his other collected works are treatises on passing the imperial examinations and on food.

 Throughout his lifetime, Yuan Mei travelled extensively throughout southern China, visiting Huangshan, Guilin, Tiantai, Wuyi and other famous mountains.
-On some of those visits, Yuan kept journal entries, representative of which is the You Guilin zhu shan ji ("Record of tours of the mountains of Guilin").
+On some of those visits, Yuan kept journal entries, representative of which is the You Guilin zhu shan't ji ("Record of tours of the mountains of Guilin").
 He also accepted students.
 Since he admired women's poetry, he also took several female students and helped them publish their work under their own names.

 Beliefs and women's literacy

-Yuan was opposed to the strict moral and aesthetic norms of his day and valued creativity and self-expression.
+Yuan was opposed to the strict moral and aesthetic norms of his day, and valued creativity and self-expression.
 He advocated for women's literacy.
-Yuan was both famed and criticized for his Sui Garden where women would gather to compose and recite poetry.
+Yuan was both famed and criticized for his Sui Garden, where women would gather to compose and recite poetry.
 Two of Yuan's sisters enjoyed praise for their literary talent.

 Wonder tales

 His anthology of supernatural tales, the Zi buyu (子不语 lit.
-"What the Master does not Speak of", i.e., "Censored by Confucius" was first published 1788, and later retitled Xin Qi xie (新齐谐; "New wonder tales from Qi").
+"What the Master does not Speak of", a.k.a.
+"Censored by Confucius") was first published 1788, and later retitled Xin Qi xie (新齐谐; "New wonder tales from Qi").
 It contained some 747 tales, followed by a sequel anthology.

-The work is classified under the biji fiction genre), but they are anecdotes collected over many years, purporting to be actual events recorded by the author.
+The work is classified under the biji fiction genre, but they are anecdotes collected over many years, purporting to be actual events recorded by the author.